mattzipan/daily-dev-tips/src/pages/posts/adding-a-sitemap-in-eleventy.md

 Sitemap: https://thetodoist.com/sitemap.xml
 ```

 And this is how you create a sitemap for an Eleventy blog.
+You'll then want to <a href="https://www.yuurrific.com/seo/submit-sitemap-google" target="_blank">submit the sitemap</a> in Google Search Console.
 After the indexation, perform an internet search and see if you can find your pages in the search results!

 If you follow the series, you can find the full code in this [GitHub repo](https://github.com/rebelchris/eleventy-todoist/tree/part8).